 Most courses are open to nonmajors and, depending on the course, can be used to meet College principal course distribution requirements in natural sciences, social sciences, or humanities.
 The department offers many courses that fulfill the non-Western culture requirement.
 ANTH 100 General Anthropology and ANTH 160/ANTH 360 The Varieties of Human Experience are recommended for students interested in anthropology who do not intend to major in it.

-The graduate program consists of 21 faculty members and about 80 students, giving a professor-student ratio of about one to four and allowing a great deal of direct interaction between faculty and students.
+The graduate program consists of 21 faculty members and about 50 students, giving a professor-student ratio of about 1 to 2.5 and allowing a great deal of direct interaction between faculty and students.
 The department awards M.A. and Ph.D. degrees and has successfully placed most recipients of graduate degrees in professional positions.

 The department offers graduate training in archaeology, biological anthropology, linguistic anthropology, and social/cultural anthropology.
 It has expertise in applied anthropology, anthropological genetics, molecular genetics, evolutionary studies, language contact and endangerment, medical anthropology, paleoanthropology, symbolic anthropology, visual anthropology, New World and Old World prehistory, and geoarchaeology.
 Geographic strengths include Asia, Europe, Latin America, Native North America, the Pacific, SubSaharan Africa, and the contemporary United States